 Non-Matriculated Graduate Student Status

 If you have a bachelor's degree and are interested in taking undergraduate or graduate courses at Stony Brook, without working toward a degree or certificate, you may apply for admission as a Non-matriculated Graduate (GSP) Student.
-The School of Professional Development admits all GSP students taking courses in the University's West Campus.
+The School of Professional Development admits all GSP students to the University's West Campus.

 The maximum number of graduate credits that one may earn as a Non-matriculated Graduate Student (GSP) that may later be considered for any Stony Brook graduate degree, including those degree and certificate programs offered through the School of Professional Development is 12 credits; for certificate programs, the maximum is six (6) credits.